Janani-harshu/Janani-harshu/README.md

 Btw I am new to git too!
 Lol

-- 📫 Fell free to reach me via email: janjanani13@gmail.com
+- 📫 Fell free to reach out via email: janjanani13@gmail.com

 "Be passionate.
 Keep learning.
 Keep growing.
 Keep exploring.
 If you keep the consistency, success will knock on your door"